• Skip to primary navigation

 • Sugar: The most common types of sugar are granulated sugar and brown sugar.
 If you're using a liquid sweetener such as maple syrup, honey, or agave, the above formula will need to be tweaked.

 • Crumbs: There are many different sweet and savory options for crumbs including Oreo chocolate cookies, Saltine crackers, Ritz crackers, gingersnap cookies, graham crackers (there are lots of flavors), cornflakes, Biscoff cookies, and vanilla wafers.
-The possabilites are endless!
+The possibilities are endless!

 • Salt to Taste: Feel free to add in fine sea salt as needed.